Safe recovery at home after surgery, hospitalization, or a health event.

 Many families start recovery support before the patient comes home from the hospital so we can have a caregiver ready on discharge day.
 If you know a surgery or procedure is coming, contact us early so we can plan ahead.

 Recovery support is time-sensitive in a way that other home care services are not.
-The first 48 to 72 hours after discharge are the highest-risk window for complications and readmission.
+The first days after discharge are often when families want the most help in place.
 That means the caregiver assigned to a recovery case needs to be prepared from the very first visit, not learning the situation on the fly.

-Before discharge, we review the hospital's care instructions, activity restrictions, medication list, and follow-up schedule.
-We build a recovery care plan that aligns with these instructions so our caregiver arrives knowing what the patient can and cannot do, what medications need to be taken and when, and what warning signs to watch for.
+Before discharge, we review the hospital's care instructions, activity guidelines, medication list, and follow-up schedule.
+We build a recovery care plan that aligns with these instructions so our caregiver arrives knowing what kinds of support are needed, what medications are on the schedule, and what to keep an eye on according to the plan.

 We also communicate directly with the family about what to expect during the first few days.
 Recovery is often harder than people anticipate.
 Pain, fatigue, frustration, and temporary loss of independence can take an emotional toll on both the patient and the family.
 Setting realistic expectations upfront helps everyone navigate the process with less stress.